antoniotejada/obsidian-edit-history/README.md

 This most recent version may not be the latest version of the note if a non-zero time between edits was set.

-Each entry in the file is named after the UTC epoch in seconds at which time the edit was made, encoded as chars.
+Each entry in the file is named after the UTC epoch in seconds at which time the edit was made, encoded as chars, and ending in "$" if the entry is stored in full, otherwise stored as a diff.

 ## TODO